- Nutrition Facts

 What is it?

 Baklava is a dessert made from filo pastry and sweetened with syrup and enriches the Turkish cuisine.
 It is made from natural and fresh ingredients.
 The crunchiness of one bite of Baklava, its mild flavour melted in the mouth, the smell of creamy butter and the texture of the syrup create a great sensation.
-So you can offer the Pistachio Sultan Baklava in your very special days like Bayrams.
+So you can offer the Walnut Sultan Baklava in your very special days like Bayrams.
 The Walnut Sultan Baklava is very famous in the world and one of the most irresistible desserts.

 When was Baklava discovered?